-Sustainable Finance Instruments Working Group (formerly the Green Bond Working Group).
+- Sustainable Finance Instruments Working Group (formerly the Green Bond Working Group).
 This WG responds to members' continued interest in the rapidly evolving landscape for sustainable finance instruments.
 In April 2024, the WG launched its SBFN Toolkit on Sustainable Finance Taxonomies, developed through extensive engagement with SBFN members over two years.
 The toolkit presents practical findings and examples of unique approaches from SBFN members that have introduced taxonomies and emerging common elements.

-- Data & Disclosure Working Group.
+Following the launch of the Toolkit, SBFN partnered with the Central Bank of Azerbaijan, with support of IPSF and UNDP to release the Roadmap for Advancing Interoperability and Comparability of Sustainable Finance Taxonomies at COP29 in Baku, Azerbaijan. - Data & Disclosure Working Group.
 This new WG responds to the current global need for improved data and disclosure by the financial sector to support national sustainable finance ecosystems and enable regulators and supervisory agencies to better assess ESG risks and opportunities in the financial sector and incentivize the transition to green and socially inclusive economies.
 Recent trends include the growing need for climate-related data, supported by initiatives such as the Task Force on Climate-related Financial Disclosures (TCFD); as well as the new IFRS International Sustainability Standards Board (ISSB), which has introduced standards for sustainability and climate disclosure.
 This group initiated active member engagement in early 2023 to map the landscape initiatives being undertaken by SBFN countries to support sustainable finance practices through improved measurement, monitoring, and reporting for different parts of the financial sector.
-The results of the mapping will be published in 2024. - Measurement Working Group (MWG): Established in 2016, the WG responds to SBFN members' demands for a systematic approach to assess and benchmark progress in developing national sustainable finance frameworks.
+The results of the mapping will be published in 2025. - Measurement Working Group (MWG): Established in 2016, the WG responds to SBFN members' demands for a systematic approach to assess and benchmark progress in developing national sustainable finance frameworks.
 The WG has developed and refined a Measurement Framework endorsed by all members which continually adapts to reflect both country-level and global advancements.
 This framework guides the development of SBFN's Global Progress Brief.
 SBFN's 2023 Measurement Framework benchmarked national policies and principles across three key thematic pillars that cover the full spectrum of sustainable finance i) ESG Integration, ii) Climate & Nature-related Risk Management, and iii) Financing Sustainability. - Inclusive Sustainable Finance (ISF) Taskforce.
 Launched in February 2024, The ISF Taskforce will help deepen understanding of how Emerging Markets policymakers, regulators, supervisors, industry associations and financial institutions can design and implement inclusive sustainable finance frameworks.
 The Taskforce is designed to complement -and not replicate the work of existing policy platforms, including Alliance for Financial Inclusion, CGAP, G20 and the United Nations.
 By analyzing member policy innovations and sharing their own experiences with the development of inclusive financial risk management and financing sustainability measures, the Taskforce will explore and document how SBFN Members promote inclusivity through their sustainable finance frameworks, thereby enhancing policy design.
 In so doing, the Taskforce will present members with a set of policy alternatives and strategic choices to enable them to achieve their desired sustainability outcomes.
 The new ISF Taskforce will replace and build on the work undertaken by the SBFN IDA/Low Income Country Task Force.